cswpy/RobotaPsyche/Midterm/journal.md

 1. How to implement the DNA class and a smooth mixture of two instances to create a new one

+2. Only preys within a range from the predator will sense the danger and would be repelled from it; otherwise the preys will just seek food

-2. Adjust creature behaviors prior and post to eating
+3. Adjust creature behaviors prior and post to eating

-3. What random attributes could be introduced to further customize a creature's behavior
+4. What random attributes could be introduced to further customize a creature's behavior

    - Max hunger threshold